aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/enable-irsa/index.en.md

 In the above input, note that the service account annotation contains the IAM Role.

-::alert[If you go to the [AWS CloudFormation in IAM Console](https://console.aws.amazon.com/cloudformation/), you will find that the stack "**eksctl-eksworkshop-eksctl-addon-iamserviceaccount-default-iam-test**" has created a role for your service account.]{header="Note"}
+::alert[If you go to the [AWS CloudFormation in IAM Console](https://console.aws.amazon.com/cloudformation/), you will find that the stack `eksctl-eksworkshop-eksctl-addon-iamserviceaccount-default-iam-test` has created a role for your service account.]{header="Note"}

 Let’s see how this IAM role looks within the AWS Management Console.
 Navigate to IAM and then IAM Roles and search for the role.
 You will see the Annotations field when you describe your Service Account.